Ala Kul Lake Itinerary

 What do you need to know before going to Ala Kul Lake trek

-Before you start an Ala Kul trek, you should know some essential information which can help you to manage the trek without any obstacles.
-Below the article we wrote some main points.
-Some of them we would wish to know before our adventure so read them carefully and don’t forget to take notes
+Before you start an Ala Kul trek, you should know some essential information which can help you manage the trek.
+Some of them we would wish to know before our adventure so read them carefully.

 What to pack for Ala Kul Trek

-Before heading out on Ala Kul hike you should think carefully about what to pack with you.
+Before heading out on Ala Kul hike you should think carefully about what to pack.
 You don’t want to forget anything and you also don’t want to overload your backpack.

-We did the Ala Kul trek in the third week of August which turned out to be perfect timing and in this case we focus on this season.
-The weather was beautiful – around 20°C during the day and around 5°C at night.
-Even with such great conditions you can’t forget waterproof and warm clothing to ensure you stay comfortable and dry throughout the trek.
+We did the Ala Kul trek in the third week of August.
+The weather was around 20°C during the day and around 5°C at night.
+Even with such conditions you can’t forget waterproof and warm clothing to stay comfortable.

 Clothes and Camping Gear

-We packed short pants, long pants, a T-shirt with long sleeves, a T-shirt with short sleeves – basically dry fit ones, sweatshirts, waterproof down jackets for women and men, mountain boots for women and men, raincoat, hats, and trekking poles.
+We packed short pants, long pants, a T-shirt with long sleeves, a T-shirt with short sleeves, sweatshirts, waterproof down jackets, mountain boots for women and men, raincoat, hats, and trekking poles.
 You’ll just need to be prepared for both hot and cold weather and don’t underestimate it.

 For those who wish to camp there it is also essential to have proper camping gear with you.
 If you don’t have any, don’t worry.
 There are yurts where you can overnight without it.